Moringa-SDF-PTO5/back-match-group-six/README.md

 - Jackson Njihia

-The API is maintained by:
+The images are obtained:

-- Moringa School
+- Wikipidia

 ## Aknowledgement
 *  Special thanks to Derrick for helping with the repo to create the remote server (https://github.com/derrickmomanyi/JSON-SERVER)